chloe-s13/GameEngineAnalysis/README.md

 # Project Downloads
 The projects I created are available on my mega drive at the links below.
 I would upload them here but they're too big.
+The zipped file of the Unreal Engine 4 version of the project is 2.55 GB all by itself :)

-Unity Version
+Unity Version:
 https://mega.nz/file/GYkDnLDB

-Unreal Engine 4 Version
+Unreal Engine 4 Version: